 Q: How do I clean it?
 A: The finished surface is easy to maintain and clean.
 All that is needed to clean the coated surface is a mild liquid soap and garden hose.
 A light pressure washing is also okay to remove any heavy ground-in dirt and grime.
 You can also use a fiberglass edged shovel to remove any snow during the winter months.

 Q: Is it slippery when wet?

 A: No. In fact, it is quite the opposite since it has a grainy type finish.
 It is a very non-slip type of finish and will have the feel of a very fine emery board on bare feet that is very comfortable for walking on and barely noticeable.
 It's great for pool areas and it's even comfortable for pet paws!
-Aside from being used to restore decks, it works great on stairs & ramps where a non-slip surface is desired.
+Aside from being used to restore decks, it works great on stairs & ramps as a non-slip surface.

 Here's the reason why your wood deck coatings spend more time lying in pieces on your lawn than sticking to your wood deck or porch.
 No matter how much porch and deck enamel you put on, it's impossible to seal the wood 100%, which allows moisture to seep into the wood no matter what.
 This is mostly from the unpainted underside and or from little cracks and pinholes in your existing coating.
 That moisture then migrates up towards the surface of the wood.
 Thus, when it wants to evaporate out during a hot sunny day or freeze and expand during a winter day, guess what it does?
 It pushes right up through your non-flexible, non-breathing enamel, causing the paint to crack open and peel off.

 We get asked a lot everyday about what makes this coating different than the other deck products found in Home Improvement stores or even our own Super Duty Deck Paint.